Ñumí: Economy

-The inhabitants in the Ñumí district dedicates to the cultivation of wheat, sugar-cane, tobacco, cotton and grapes.
+The inhabitants in the Ñumí district are dedicated to the cultivation of wheat, sugar-cane, tobacco, cotton, and grapes.

 Roads and communication

 His most important terrestrial communication is the Route 8 "Doctor Blas Garay", that connects it with the city of Villarrica, capital of the Department, and with Asunción and other locations of the department and the country.
 The other internal roads are terraced making easier the intercommunication between the districts.

 Has the telephonic services from Copaco and mobile telephony, besides various communication media and the journals from the capital of the country.

 Transportation

 The district have modern buses to travel to the capital of the country and to the other departments.
 To the internal trips have buses of less capacity.

 How to get there

 From Asunción you have to follow the Route 2 "Mariscal José Félix Estigarribia" until the city of Coronel Oviedo.
 There taking the detour of the Route 8 "Doctor Blas Garay" you get to the Yataity district and the city of Mbocayaty, following the same route you get to the city of Villarrica, capital of the department, and traveling 22 kilometers to the south you get to Ñumí.